Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/migrationguide.md

 ### Migrating code from `EventProcessorHost` to `EventHubConsumerClient` for receiving events

 In V2, `EventProcessorHost` allowed you to balance the load between multiple instances of your program when receiving events.

-In V5, `EventHubConsumerClient` allows you to do the same with `subscribe()` and the `SubscriptionEventHandlers` interface in addition to passing a `CheckpointStore` into the constructor.
+In V5, `EventHubConsumerClient` allows you to do the same with the `subscribe()` method if you pass a `CheckpointStore` to the constructor.

 So in V2:
 ```typescript